ocnerol/tinyapp/README.md

 ## Features

-* Users that login and register using an email and password
+* Users login and register using an email and password
 * Password hashing for all registered users
 * Secure session cookies when logged in
 * User authentication that permits only users who are logged in to add, modify, and delete their own shortened URLs